wecodemore/wpstarter/docs/01-Introduction.md

 Considering that WordPress has no official support for Composer, there's also no official way to integrate WordPress with Composer.

 The way these days many people agree to do it is to treat WordPress as a dependency, like the others.
-And because WordPress, at this day, does not provide a repository of WordPress with support for Composer (basically having a `composer.json`) the most used package for the scope is the non-official package maintained by [John P. Bloch](https://johnpbloch.com/), available on [packagist.org](https://packagist.org/packages/johnpbloch/wordpress) that has ~2.5 millions of downloads at the moment of writing.
+And because WordPress, at this day, does not provide a repository of WordPress with support for Composer (basically having a `composer.json`) the most used package for the scope is the non-official package maintained by [John P. Bloch](https://johnpbloch.com/), that at the moment of writing has around 2.5 millions of downloads from [packagist.org](https://packagist.org/packages/johnpbloch/wordpress).

-That said, WP Starter does **not** declare that package has a dependency, allowing to use custom packages or to don't install WordPress via Composer at all.
-But that are more edge / special cases.
+That said, WP Starter does **not** declare that package has a dependency, allowing to use custom packages or event to don't install WordPress via Composer at all.

-The net effect is that in the large majority of cases it is possible to just have a folder containing only a `composer.json` as simple as:
+The net effect is that to have  a **complete Composer-based WordPress website installation** it is required to just have a `composer.json` as simple as:

 ```json
 {